coder7475/nextjs-auth/README.md

 - If ports conflict, ensure `3000` is free or set `PORT` when starting in production.
 - If TypeScript errors appear, run `pnpm install` to ensure types are available and check `tsconfig.json`.

-**Next steps (suggested)**

-- Add real session management (JWT or cookie sessions) and persist users to a database.
-- Add tests and CI checks.
-- Harden auth flows and add CSRF protection for production.

-If you'd like, I can:
-- add an example `.env.example` with common env keys,
-- wire up a simple in-memory user store for local testing, or
-- create a Vercel deployment guide tailored to this repo.

----

-If you want me to commit these changes and run the app locally, tell me which action you'd like next.